 12. Great access to Washington DC and NYC – Philadelphia has unprecedented easy to major cities like Washington DC and New York City.
 You can hop on Amtrak and be in New York in less than 90 mins and D.C. in about 2 hours.

 13. More affordable – Although Philly is getting more expensive, it’s still significantly more affordable than cities like Washington DC, Boston, and NYC.
+In fact, the cost of owning a home in Philadelphia is the lowest among the nation’s 10 largest cities (source: Pew)

 14. Great sports culture – Whether you like Football (Eagles), Basketball (Sixers), Hockey (Flyers) or Baseball (Phillies), there is always some sports activities to enjoy.
 Philadelphia fans are known for their die-hard culture.